The Post-Singularity World

 The pattern itself is not new.
 When OpenAI published GPT-2 in 2019, the debate about whether it was "too dangerous to release" marked an early turning point: the moment AI capabilities became powerful enough that their release started to raise questions around security thinking.

 Back in 2019 the concerns were if releasing the GPT-2 model without proper guardrails, might not enable malevolent attackers to create chat systems that could pass for humans in a world where people had started to increasingly worry about bots manipulating online sentiment and elections.
-[6]
+[6] But at the same time the staged release of GPT-2 was widely ridiculed as a publicity stunt.

 What has changed since then is that the focus has become more technical.
 Research from Google DeepMind, initiatives like the DARPA AI Cyber Challenge [5], alongside early previews from Anthropic’s Mythos model [1] suggest that next-generation are capable of discovering thousands of previously unknown vulnerabilities in operating systems, browsers, and software that also underpin the day-to-day infrastructure our society relies on to function: power grids, financial systems, government networks, and national defense systems.